indexed 5 1/2" x 8 1/2"

 Bert & Marie Russell

 Together, Bert and Marie Russell collected interviews, information and photos from old-timers over many years.
-Swiftwater People is one of six books produced by the couple.
-Calked Boots, Hardships and Happy Times, North Fork of the Coeur d'Alene River, The Sawdust Dream and Rock Burst all reflect the lives of working men and women in the Coeur d'Alene region.
+North Fork is one of six books produced by the couple.
+Calked Boots, Hardships and Happy Times, Swifwater People, The Sawdust Dream and Rock Burst all reflect the lives of working men and women in the Coeur d'Alene region.

 Baker, Neva and Fred